buberdds/buberdds.github.io/_posts/2012-09-01-rooting-asus-transformer-tf300t-android-4.1-Jelly-Bean.md

 </code>
 </pre>

-When the progress barwill get filled up, press and hold the Volume Up + Power buttons together to reboot.
+When the progress bar will get filled up, press and hold the Volume Up + Power buttons together to reboot.

 <h4>Boot into TWRP recovery.</h4>

 Shutdown tablet and run it pressing pressing and hold Volume Down + Power.
 Choose RCK to run TWRP - just press the Volume Up.
-Select install and choose Superuser-3.2-RC3-arm-signed.zip from sdcard.
-Select it, install and reboot system.
+Select Install option and choose Superuser-3.2-RC3-arm-signed.zip from sdcard.
+Select zip, install and reboot system.

 <h4>Finall hit</h4>